jwheare/playdar.js/README.md

-Playdar.js is a JavaScript client library for interacting with the [Playdar HTTP API](http://www.playdar.org/api.html)
+[Playdar.js](http://www.playdarjs.org/) is a JavaScript client library for interacting with the [Playdar HTTP API](http://www.playdar.org/api.html).

-Here's how you use it:
+Here’s how you can use it to query Playdar for a specific track:

     <!-- Include the library -->
     <script src="playdar.js"></script>
     <script>
-        /* First, setup your client callbacks. */ Playdar.setupClient({
+        /* First, set the client up with some callbacks. */ Playdar.setupClient({

-            // This callback will be fired when the browser is authorised to query Playdar.
+            // Called when the browser is authorised to query Playdar.
             onAuth: function () {
                 // At this point, we can query the Playdar API for a track and start polling for matches.
-                Playdar.client.resolve("Weezer", "Getchoo");
+                Playdar.client.resolve("Mokele", "Hiding in your Insides!");
             },

-            // This callback will be fired in response to each poll, and gets passed the results so far.
+            // Called in response to each poll with the results so far.
-            onResults: function (response, finalAnswer) {
+            onResults: function (response, lastPoll) {
                 console.log('Polling ' + response.qid);
-                if (finalAnswer) {
+                if (lastPoll) {
-                    // We only care about the final response. console.dir(response);
+                    // Take a look at the final response. console.dir(response);
                 }
             }